Skip to main content

 • Type safety — Ensure TypeScript strict mode passes cleanly

-This phase is where practitioner judgment matters most.
+This phase is where engineer judgment matters most.
 The AI built it.
 You validate it ships safely.

 Phase 6: Documentation